 There was a mix of groans and light laughs in response, but Edward just rolled with it.

 “You’re welcome for the lob.”
 He finished his chuckle.
 Then, his expression turned more solemn.
 “You know, it really is a blessing to be able to give back to this city.
 I didn’t always have all this, the money, the real estate, the high class booze.
-I basically lived in a shoe box, drinking dirty tap water before my momma helped put my ass through college.
+I basically lived in a shoe box, drinking dirty tap water before my mom helped put my ass through college.
 And you know how we did it?
 The good people of this city.
 My teachers, my church, the folks at the library.
 Good role models every kid should have.
 Good role models that turn boys into men like me.
 So please, when the Martin Salazar Community Center opens next year, you’re all cordially invited.
 Don’t expect to be drinking my booze though.”

 That got the crowd giggling, but it just made Wilbur really thirsty.
 What was there to drink around here?
 He slipped into the dining room, finding a towering stack of champagne glasses on a table in the center.
 Snatching one, he went for a sip but almost bumped into two ladies.

 “Hi Mr. Scholz,” began the one in the nice yellow dress.
-“My friend and I were just wondering – did you visit Southern France at all?
+“My friend and I were just wondering – did you visit southern France at all?
 My father’s side of the family comes from there.”

 “Actually I did.
 Check this out.”
 Wilbur whipped out his phone and pulled up his gallery.
 “Rome, St. Petersburg, London… Here it is, Toulouse.”